 Last Updated on March 16, 2022 by Nancie

 Feeding birds can draw birds close to your house and its unfriendly windows.
 The thump of a bird hitting glass hard gives me a sick feeling every time because bird window strikes can injure and even kill birds.
 As a responsible bird watcher, it is important to do what you can to reduce bird window strikes.
 With that in mind, I looked for an inexpensive solution that doesn’t obscure our view through the window.
 What I found was “Zen Wind Curtains” or “Birdsavers”.

 Why Use “Zen Wind Curtains”?

 Most of the time, adult birds are very coordinated and avoid flying into things.
 But the clear hard glass windows we put all over our buildings can cause them problems.
 Window reflections can appear to be a clear flight route, especially to a panicked bird trying to get away from a predator.

-I’ve tried the fairy clear (to people) window stickers sold for this purpose on some of my windows.
+I’ve tried the fairly clear (to people) window stickers sold for this purpose on some of my windows.
 But to be effective, you can’t just use a couple of them.
 If your window is covered with enough to make a real difference, it would distort the view quite a bit.
 (See the butterfly stickers in the picture at the top.)
 I wasn’t happy with it.
 So we tried a different approach: BirdSavers or “Zen Wind Curtains.”
 It’s pretty cool.